jbaayen/rto-rtc-comparison-site/index.md

 ### Authors

 Ties van der Heijden (HKV, PhD candidate at TU Delft) and Jorn Baayen (KISTERS) carried out this benchmark.

+### Source code

+The RTO and RTC-Tools configurations used for this benchmark are available on request.